anaef/nginx-lws/doc/GettingStarted.md

 This configuration defines a web server with three locations:
 - A root location that serves static content from the `static` subfolder.
-- A `/services/` location that provides the services implemented in Lua.
+- A `/services/` location that provides the web services implemented in Lua.
 - A `/internal/` location that is only accessible via internal redirects.

 The `/services` location uses the central `lws` directive to enable the LWS handler.
-The directive maps URIs to files with main Lua chunks that provide a service.
-Specifically, the URI `/services/{name}` is mapped to the main Lua chunk `/var/www/lws-examples/services/{name}.lua` using variable `$1` which corresponds to the first capture group of the location URI, i.e., `(\w+)`.
-Optional extra path information following the service name is provided as path info to the Lua code using variable `$2` which corresponds to the 2nd capture group of the location URI, i.e., `(/.*)?`.
+The directive maps paths to files with main Lua chunks that implement a web service.
+Specifically, the path `/services/{name}` is mapped to the main Lua chunk `/var/www/lws-examples/services/{name}.lua` using variable `$1` which corresponds to the first capture group of the location path, i.e., `(\w+)`.
+Optional extra path information following the service name is provided as path info to the Lua code using variable `$2` which corresponds to the 2nd capture group of the location path, i.e., `(/.*)?`.

 Further used directives include:

 - `lws_init`, which refers to a Lua chunk that initializes the state.
-This is run once per state.
+This chunk is run once per state.
 - `lws_pre`, which refers to a Lua chunk that prepares a state for a request.
-This is run per request, before the main Lua chunk.
+This chunk is run per request, before the main Lua chunk.
 - `lws_path`, which sets the Lua path where Lua searches for packages.
 Due to the `+` sign, the set path is appended to the default Lua path.